Diman0/docker-citadel/README.md

 TODO
 -------------
-* Maybe configure supervisor in such a way it stops the container (supervisor process exit) when citadel stops and cannot be recovered.
+* Add health check to stop the container when citserver dies.
+Either via dockerfile or script in image.